- 4 min read

 What is Fannie Mae's "Cash for Keys?"
-A lady at our church asked me about it and I have NO idea.
+A lady at our church asked me about it, and I have NO idea.
 Can you help me??

 What the Bank Gains from Cash For Keys

 Cash for keys can also be called relocation assistance.
-Cash for keys is when a homeowner or tenant is offered money as an inducement to vacate the foreclosed property in a speedy manner and to leave the property broom clean and undamaged.
+Cash for keys is when a homeowner or tenant is offered money as an inducement to vacate the foreclosed property in a speedy manner and to leave the property broom-clean and undamaged.
 The bank is eager to get the property back on the market as soon as possible.
-It is likely that there have been had no payments made on it for an extended time, so the bank is willing to pay a fee to expedite the process, to reduce its losses.
+It is likely that there have been no payments made on it for an extended time, so the bank is willing to pay a fee to expedite the process, to reduce its losses.

-Sometimes, in foreclosed homes, the vacating party is so angry that he chooses to strip out appliances and fixtures, to stop maintaining the home, or to even actively trash the home.
+Sometimes, in foreclosed homes, the vacating party is so angry that he chooses to strip out appliances and fixtures, to stop maintaining the home, or even actively to trash the home.
 Cash for keys is designed to avoid this from happening.
-It involves a written agreement between the bank and the owner/tenant that specifies the amount that will be paid to the vacating party as well as the timeframe for vacating the property and the binding commitment for the vacating party to leave the property in excellent shape.
+It involves a written agreement between the bank and the owner/tenant that specifies the amount that will be paid to the vacating party, as well as the timeframe for vacating the property and the binding commitment for the vacating party to leave the property in excellent shape.

-Usually, the bank hires a third party, such as a real estate agent, to work the cash for keys process.
+Usually, the bank hires a third party, such as a real estate agent, to work the cash-for-keys process.
 While the final decision of how much to pay the vacating party rests with the bank, the agent will be someone with whom the vacating party can try to negotiate, regarding the size of the cash for keys payment and when the property needs to be vacated.
 In general, the faster the property is vacated, the higher the cash for keys payment.

-The Rights of the Tenant or Homeowner
+Cash for Keys - The Rights of the Tenant or Homeowner

 It is very important for the homeowner/tenant to know his rights.
 Once a property is foreclosed, it belongs to the bank.
 A federal law, the Protecting Tenants at Foreclosure Act of 2009, requires that the tenant in a foreclosed property be given at least 90 days, before being forced to vacate.
 Under the new federal law, your lease is good after foreclosure.
 You are entitled to stay in your apartment for the full term of the lease.
 The only exception to this rule is if the new owner wants to live in your apartment, in which case you are still entitled to 90 days before you can be forced to move.

 Different states and localities have differing regulations for how long a person can remain in a property and it may require an eviction to force the resident to vacate.
 Eviction is not an immediate process, taking at least 90 days.
-Depending on how long a person legally can stay in a home, before being forced to vacate, that person may gain greater benefit by continuing to stay in the property, when compared to accepting a low-dollar cash for keys offer.
+Depending on how long a person legally can stay in a home, before being forced to vacate, that person may gain greater benefit by continuing to stay in the property, when compared to accepting low-dollar cash for keys offer.
 The longer a person is legally allowed to remain in the property, the stronger his negotiating position and the more money he should be able to get in the cash for keys agreement.
 It makes good sense for a person in this situation to know how long the he is legally allowed to remain in the home, doing the necessary research with state and local housing rights authorities.